muqiaoy/Ticket-System/README.md

 # Readme.md

-This repository is for some undergraduate work at PolyU.
+This repository is for some project work at PolyU.